A quick refrigerator pickled jalapenos Recipe so that you can preserve and enjoy these beautiful jalapenos.

 Instructions

-- Wash your jalapenos well and cut off the stem.
-Slice your peppers.
+- Wash your jalapeños well and cut off the stem.
+Slice your peppers.12 ounces Jalapeno Peppers

 - Now grab your jar.
-At this point, you can add in whole spices if you like to add flavor to your pickled jalapenos.
+At this point, you can add in whole spices if you like to add flavor to your pickled jalapeños.Pickling Spices

-- Heat up a saucepan to create pickling brine with the vinegar, water, salt, and sugar.
-Mix well and bring to a light boil.
+- Heat up a saucepan to create the pickling brine with the vinegar, water, salt, and sugar.
+Mix well and bring to a light boil.1 cup Vinegar, 1 cup Water, 2 Tablespoons Salt, 2 Tablespoons Sugar

-- Pour the brine over the jalapenos in the jar.
-Make sure all tour pepper slices are covered by the brine.
+- Pour the hot brine over the jalapeños in the jar.
+Make sure all your pepper slices are covered by the brine.

-- Close your jar and leave your pickle out in room temperature for 2-3 days.
+- Close your jar and leave your pickle out at room temperature for 2–3 days.
 Test after two days if your pickle is ready to be refrigerated.
 It should taste like a pickle.

 - Store in the fridge until further use.